 This course offers an integrated view of the physiological, psychological, social and cultural factors that affect human sexuality.
 The student explores the impact of the lifestyles and values of different cultures on human sexuality.
-(Global Issues/Nonwestern studies) Junior/Senior status required.
-Three semester hours.
+Junior/Senior status required.
+(General Education - Global Issues/Nonwestern Studies) Three semester hours.